ericsoto-exe/ContactInfoScraper/README.md

 ## Notes

+- If you are using Windows, you can excute the ''OpenCmdHere.bat'' so you can run all the commands fron there.
 - Adjust the rate limiting (`time.sleep(1)`) as necessary based on your testing needs and the target website's policies.

 ## Contributions